Adi-gitX/DriveMerge3/client/README.md

 - `src/` — React app source
 - `public/` — static assets
-- `supabase/` — optional Supabase migrations and config (kept for convenience)
+- `supabase/` — optional Supabase migrations and config (can be removed if not used)

 ## Contribution & style